 When it comes to the finance department and the talented people that finance leaders choose to work within it, there's a lot of focus on a narrowing talent pipeline in the field of accountancy.
 That makes sense – it continues to be a point of concern among leaders.
 Our own research found that 84 percent of CFOs have difficulty finding any accounting talent and 60 percent of Accounting VPs struggle to find "low-level" talent in areas like accounts payable and accounts receivable.

 But the talent shortage isn't the whole story.
 When it comes to what's on finance leaders minds on the topic of talent, there's more to discuss.

-Ask The CFO: Finding Finance Talent – And Keeping It – Starts At The Top
+Ask The CFO: Hiring Finance Talent – And Keeping It – Starts At The Top

 The finance leaders that we spoke to feel a great deal of ownership around the concept of building strong teams and keeping them on board.
 In Episode 14, Top 7 Ways To Be An Effective Leader, we talked to Roy Austin, the Founder and Chair of Savannah CFO Council, leadership coach and Managing Principal at Rockwell Business Solutions and the author of The Alligator Business Solution, where he outlined the seven things that effective leaders do.
 Chief among them was "find people who share your values".

 These shared values – and whether your employees feel their presence or not – can be a key indicator of employee engagement, which is in turn a key indicator of the amount of churn leaders can expect.
 Recent research suggests that in 2020, 73 percent of unengaged employees are "open to new career opportunities".
 Of those, 33.1 percent are "actively looking" for a new job.
 That number increases to 44 percent if the employee has been with the company for under a year.